robenkleene/development-references/languages/css/css-bem.md

 # CSS BEM

+## Goals

+BEM helps with specificity problems, e.g., if someone says `.nav a` means "select all links inside `nav`", but what they really wanted was "select all nav menu links (and nothing else)".
+A class like `nav__link` will never select other links that happen to be inside `nav`.
+BEM also survives markup restructuring, e.g., a selector like `.nav > ul > li > a` will not work if that structure changes.

+## Notes

 - **Block**: A standalone entity (`.block`).
 - **Element**: Something that is only ever nested inside a block (`.block__elem`).
 - **Modifier**: Types of blocks or elements (`.block--mod` or `.block__elem--mod`).